There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Knowing his ancestral background

-John was born in Bethsaida at around 6 AD (New World Encyclopedia).
-It was on the northern shore of the Sea of Galilee, part of the Roman Empire.
+John was born in Bethsaida at around 6 AD.
+It was on the northern shore of the Sea of Galilee, part of the Roman Empire 1.

 Luke 5:10 (ESV) says, “James and John, the sons of Zebedee.”
 Similarly, Mark 3:17 (ESV) states, “James, the son of Zebedee, and John, the brother of James.”

 Meanwhile, Matthew 27:55-56 (ESV) mentions three women.
 One of them is “the mother of Zebedee’s sons.”
 Mark 15:40 (ESV) gives her the name “Salome.”
-She was with two other women, Mary Magdalene and Mary of Clopas.
+She was with two other women, Mary Magdalene and Mary, the mother of James the younger and of Joses.

 With these, you can confirm that “the disciple whom Jesus loved” was one of Zebedee and Salome’s sons.
 James was his elder brother.
 Hence, he was the youngest member of his family.

 If you will trace John’s genealogy, his mother Salome was one of three sisters named Mary.
-As such, he was a relative of his fellow disciples – James, Simon, and Judas.
-He also had Jesus within his clan.
+As such, he was a relative of his fellow disciples—James, Simon, and Judas.
+Jesus was also part of this clan.

 Discovering his occupation

-Matthew 4:21 (ESV) tells you, “And going on from there He saw two other brothers.”
-Specifically, these were “James, the son of Zebedee, and John, his brother.”
+Matthew 4:21 (ESV) says, “And going on from there He saw two other brothers.”
+They were “James, the son of Zebedee, and John, his brother.”
 Interestingly, they were “with Zebedee, their father, mending their nets.”

-As such, “the disciple whom Jesus loved” was a fisherman.
-He was working with Peter, Andrew, and James.
+As such, “the disciple whom Jesus loved” was a fisherman, together with Peter, Andrew, and James.

-Besides, Professor Douglas Oakman, a biblical historian, said that they “were in a partnership from the gospels from Luke.”
-As such, they were under pressure to catch fish in order “to feed their families” and “pay the tax collector.”
+Besides, they “were in a partnership from the gospels from Luke.”
+As such, they were under pressure to catch fish in order “to feed their families” and “pay the tax collector” 2.

 Unfortunately, the fishermen couldn’t eat their catch of fresh fish like carp and sardines.
 Instead, they had to hand them over to the tax collector as part of their contract.